 Most of the church guests went to the church website before they attended a worship service.
 Even if they attended the service after visiting a bad website, they attended with a prejudicial perspective.
 The two indispensable items guests want on a website are address and times of service.
 It’s just that basic.

 If you have been attending a church for a few weeks, you forget all about the signage.
 You don’t need it any more.
 But guests do.
 And they are frustrated when it’s not there.

 7. Insider church language.

 Most of the respondents were not referring to theological language as much as language that only the members know.
-My favorite example was: “The WMU will meet in the CLC in the room where the GAs usually meet.”
+My favorite example from a first time guest was: “The WMU will meet in the CLC in the room where the GAs usually meet.”